Hidden Fees And T&Cs To Take Note When Choosing An Electricity Retailer

 TL;DR: Should I Choose An Electricity Retailer Solely Based On Price?

-Lucky for you, I’m sort of an expert after going through tonnes of electricity retailers’ fact sheets and T&Cs.
+Lucky for you, I’ve become an expert (sort of) after going through tonnes of electricity retailers’ fact sheets, hidden fees, as well as their terms and conditions.

 Here are some – if I daresay – equally important things to consider when choosing an OEM retailer: